enetsapisupport/ios_sdk_quickstart/README.md

-# ENETS SDK iOS Quickstart
+# ENETS Swift SDK iOS Quickstart

-### This is a sample project to demonstrate how to use the ENETS SDK to make a payment.
+### This is a sample project to demonstrate how to use the ENETS Swift SDK to make a payment.

 See the ENETS Merchant Integration Guide at the [ENETS Developer Portal](https://api-developer.nets.com.sg) for full integration details, as well as to download the UAT and Production versions of the SDK.